KhartesViewer/khartes/README.md

-The list of fragments is always alphabetized by name, so if you want to keep two fragments close to each other in the list, give them similar name.
+The list of fragments is always alphabetized by name, so if you want to keep two fragments close to each other in the list, give them similar names.
 A wide range of characters are acceptable in the name, so you can give your fragments names like "sheet 1 / fiber 3", "sheet 1 / fiber 4", etc.